 3. Go to a playgroup or social meeting.

-4. Surround your child with tools for success: books, music, movies.
+4. Surround your child with tools for success: books, music, and movies.

 Take this seriously, and you will get results!
-Instead of always listening to regular music, buy some Spanish language CD’s for learning; or switch over to a Latin station.
-Download videos which help to teach Spanish, or just watch movies with Spanish subtitles and/or audio.
+Instead of always listening to regular music, buy some Spanish language CDs for learning; or switch over to a Latin station.
+Download videos that help to teach Spanish, or just watch movies with Spanish subtitles and/or audio.
 Buy a lot of bilingual books in English/Spanish (as this format will help you to teach the language since you know how to read!) – of course, you can see all of our English/Spanish bilingual books.
-Also, buy some Spanish only books at a lower reading level than your child is at; to get more immersion.
+Also, buy some Spanish-only books at a lower reading level than your child is at; to get more immersion.